Pino Arlacchi

-Giuseppe Arlacchi, also known as Pino (born 21 February 1951), is an Italian sociologist and is well known worldwide for his studies and essays about the Mafia.
+Giuseppe "Pino" Arlacchi (born 21 February 1951), is an Italian sociologist and is well known worldwide for his studies and essays about the Mafia.
 He represents the Democratic Party and is a member of the Socialists and Democrats (S&D) parliamentary group since 2010.

 On 1 September 1997, he was appointed Director-General of the United Nations Office at Vienna and Executive Director of the United Nations Drug Control Programme (since merged into the United Nations Office on Drugs and Crime), with the rank of Under-Secretary-General.
 Currently, he is a full professor of sociology at the University of Sassari.

 Biography

 He was born in Gioia Tauro, Calabria.
 In the early 1990s, he was involved in the foundation of the Direzione Investigativa Antimafia (DIA), a law-enforcement agency specially entrusted with fighting organized crime.

 Later on he became president of IASOC (International Association for the Study of Organized Crime).
 Finally, he was appointed honorary president of the Giovanni Falcone foundation, named after noted magistrate Giovanni Falcone, who was also a close friend of his.